keycloakify/oidc-spa/README.md

 it enables you to offer a modern and secure authentication experience with minimal coding effort.
 This includes options for signing in via Google, X, GitHub, or other social media platforms.
 We provide comprehensive guidance from beginning to end.

--   🎓 Accessible to all skill levels; no need to be an authentication expert.
-And we are here to help [on Discord](https://discord.gg/mJdYJSdcm4).
+-   🎓 **Accessible to all skill levels**: No need to be an authentication expert.
+And we're happy to help [on Discord](https://discord.gg/mJdYJSdcm4)!
--   🛠️ Easy to set up; eliminates the need for creating special `/login` `/logout` routes.
-You don't need to think about refreshing the tokens.
+-   🛠️ **Simple setup**: No need to define `/login` or `/logout` routes.
+Token refreshing is handled automatically.
--   💬 Helpful debug message telling you what's wrong in your server configuration and how to fix it.
+-   💬 **Debug messages**: Provides clear feedback on misconfigurations and how to resolve them.
--   🕣 Easy implementation of auto logout. _Are you still there?
-You will be logged out in 10...9..._
+-   🕣 **Auto logout**: Supports session expiration with automatic logout prompts.
+-   🚪 **Logout propagation**: Logging out in one tab automatically logs out all others.
--   ✨ Robust yet optional React integration.
+-   ✨ **React integration**: Includes React utilities but works independently as well.
--   📖 Comprehensive documentation and project examples.
+-   📖 **Documentation & examples**: Covers setup, usage, and common scenarios.
--   ✅ Best in class type safety, optional Zod integration to validate the shape of the JWT token.
+-   ✅ **Type safety**: Strong TypeScript support with optional Zod integration for JWT validation.
--   🔒 Compliance with the highest security standards.
-Authorization Code Flow + PKCE.
-    No token persistence in `localStorage` or `sessionStorage`.
-Auditors will have nothing to say about your auth.
+-   🔒 **Security**: Uses Authorization Code Flow + PKCE.
+No token storage in `localStorage` or `sessionStorage`.
+-   🖥️ **Optional Backend tooling**: Provides utilities for access token validation in JavaScript backends (Node, Deno, WebWorker).
+-   🔗 **Multi-instance support**: Allows authentication against multiple APIs (using different OIDC clients) within the same application.

 ## Comparison with Existing Libraries

 ### [oidc-client-ts](https://github.com/authts/oidc-client-ts)

-While `oidc-client-ts` serves as a comprehensive toolkit to support all sort of applications, our library aims to provide a simplified, ready-to-use adapter specifically tailored for SPAs.
+While `oidc-client-ts` serves as a comprehensive toolkit to support all sort of applications, our library aims to provide a simplified, easy-to-setup adapter specifically tailored for SPAs.

 ### [react-oidc-context](https://github.com/authts/react-oidc-context)